Bandra: Educational institutions

 The first school founded in Bandra after Bombay passed on to the English was St Andrew's Parish School, started by Fr.
 Francisco de Melo in 1780 to teach catechism to the children of the parish.
 This later became St. Andrew's High School.
 The school is located in Bandra West.

 St. Theresa's High School grew out of St. Andrew's Indian Christians' School, housed in a very dilapidated building situated in Old Khar.
 This school was founded in 1918.
 It was taken over by the Society of Divine Word (S.V.D). in 1952.
 It is counted among the best schools in Mumbai.

 St. Stanislaus High School was founded in 1863 by the Society of Jesus.
 It started as a Native Boy's orphanage.
 It became a high school in 1923 and was the first English medium school in the suburbs.
 Later, it grew to be a full-fledged educational institution for day-scholars as well as boarders.
 Cardinal Gracias High School is a convent school located in Bandra East.
 St. Joseph's Convent High School for girls is run by the nuns of the congregation of the Daughters of the Cross in Bandra West.
 It was built in 1865 (Bandra was then known as Bandora) and boasts a chapel.
 The school has produced illustrious alumni over the years.
-R.D.
-National College was originally set up in 1922 in Hyderabad, Pakistan under the guidance of Annie Besant.
+R. D. National College was originally set up in 1922 in Hyderabad, Pakistan under the guidance of Annie Besant.
 In the run-up to the Partition of India, it was relocated to its present site in 1949 in Bandra.
 The Thadomal Shahani Engineering College was established in 1983 by the Hyderabad (Sind) National Collegiate Board.

 The Rizvi Education Complex, located off Carter Road, comprises the Rizvi College of Arts, Science and Commerce as well as Rizvi High School (both established in 1985); Rizvi College of Engineering (established in 1998); Rizvi College of Architecture; Rizvi College of Hotel Management & Catering Technology; Rizvi Law College; Rizvi College of Education and the Rizvi College of Fashion Designing & Creative Arts.
 All are managed by the Rizvi Education Society, and may have the status of Muslim religious minority institution.

 St. Andrew's College of Arts, Science and Commerce is another famous college located in the heart of Bandra, just a few hundred metres away from St. Stanislaus High School.
 St. Andrews boasts of one of the best auditoriums in the city.

-IES's Management College an Research Centre is also located at Bandra Reclamation.
+IES's Management College and Research Centre is also located at Bandra Reclamation.
 It offers PGDM programs related to management and pharma.